ErikaMalpa/OOP-2016-Assignment1/README.md

 Hi this is Erika Secillano and this is my OOP assignment 1!

+I imagined that the user is a pilot and that you have a mission to eliminate this alien and you must go to the planet where it lives.

 The youtube video : https://www.youtube.com/watch?v=Ku-ot0f7L3s

 Resources used such as music and pictures: